HarvsG/ha-glinet4-integration/README.md

 # ha-glinet-integration
 A HomeAssistant custom component for GL-inet routers that uses [their API](https://dev.gl-inet.com/api/).

-Working - in alpha, breaking changes very likely Contributions welcome, for ideas see the TODO list below or the various `#TODO`s in the code
+Working - in alpha, breaking changes very likely.

+Contributions are welcome, for ideas see the TODO list below or the various `#TODO`s in the code.

 ## Features
-- Device tracker for devices connected directly or indirectly to a Gl-inet router
+- Device tracker for devices connected directly or indirectly to a Gl-inet router.
-  - Note, modern phones use MAC address randomisation when they connect to WiFis, you will need to disable this for your home wifi only on [android](https://www.howtogeek.com/722653/how-to-disable-random-wi-fi-mac-address-on-android/) and [iphone](https://www.linksys.com/support-article?articleNum=317709)
+  - Note, modern phones use MAC address randomisation when they connect to WiFi, you will need to disable this for your home wifi only on [android](https://www.howtogeek.com/722653/how-to-disable-random-wi-fi-mac-address-on-android/) and [iphone](https://www.linksys.com/support-article?articleNum=317709)
-- Control a configured wireguard client with a switch
+- Control all configured wireguard clients with a switch.

 ## Installation
 1. Create a new folder in `config/custom_components` called glinet
 2. Copy manually, or clone the files in this repo into that folder `git clone https://github.com/HarvsG/ha-glinet-integration.git . ` (The `.` at the end is important)
 3. Reboot homeassistant
 4. Add the new Glinet integration under Devices and services
-5. Edit the host path with you router IP - ensure you keep the `https://`
+5. Edit the host path with you router IP - ensure you keep the `http://`
 6. Add your router admin page login password (not your WIFI password).
 Placeholder is GL-inet's default `goodlife`, but this shoudld be changed.

 ## Dev set up